Scott Minto: Media career

-He previously appeared on talkSPORT's Evening Kick-off show as a co-presenter.
+He previously appeared on Talksport's Evening Kick-off show as a co-presenter.
 Other previous work as a pundit included working for BBC London 94.9's live football commentaries.
 Minto currently hosts Charlton TV Live, the official Charlton livestream service, on matchdays.

 Personal life

-In 2008, Minto graduated from Staffordshire University with a degree in Professional Sports Writing and Broadcasting.
+In 2008, Minto graduated from University of Staffordshire with a degree in Professional Sports Writing and Broadcasting.